M2Ys4U/bin-day/README.md

 * `OPERATOR_EMAIL` - Your email address, which is included in the user-agent header of the call to the SCC website.

+* `WEBHOOK_SECRET` (optional) - The secret key used to generate the HMAC signature included in the `X-Signature-256` header sent with the webhook request.

 ## Example webhook payload

 `{"date":"2023-08-16","black":false,"blue":false,"brown":true}`